NCKLS/EasyAsciiEncrypt/README.md

 **FEATURES:**

--Incredibly easy to use!
-Anyone with a fundamental understanding of python can use it!
+-EAE is ridiculously easy to use!
+Anyone with a fundamental understanding of python can utilize it!
--It adds salt to encryption/decrpytion and manages it seemlessly -It obfuscates all string data, and is very secure -You can easily tweak settings suchs as whether to add salt or not
+-EAE adds salt to encryption/decrpytion and manages it seemlessly -EAE obfuscates all string data, and is very secure -EAE is customizable, settings can be adjusted easily.
+-EAE is constantly being improved!

 **INSTALLATION:**